PramodMunaweera/C-Programming-Noob-to-Proficient/07_Structures_and_unions/structures_and_unions.md

 ### Bit Fields

-Bit fields allow you to specify the number of bits a member of a structure should occupy.
+Bit fields in C are a way to allocate a specific number of bits to a variable within a structure.
+This is particularly useful when you need to save memory or when you are working with hardware where you need to manipulate individual bits.

 Example: [example_bit_fields.c](./src/example_bit_fields.c)